huggingface/blog/lcm_sdxl.md

 Well, that was the status quo before today!

 We are delighted to announce a new method that can essentially make Stable Diffusion and SDXL faster, as if they had been distilled using the LCM process!
+How does it sound to run _any_ SDXL model in about 1 second instead of 7 on a 3090, or 10x faster on Mac?
+Read on for details!

 ## Contents